 - Southwest® Rapid Rewards® Premier Business Credit Card

 To use the pass, all you have to do is log into your Southwest Rapid Rewards account and set up a designated “companion.”
-This person gets to fly with you on each domestic or international flight you take, although you will owe airline taxes and fees for your companion.
-These start from $5.60 per leg for domestic flights and up to $100 or more for international flights to Mexico and the Caribbean.
+This person gets to fly with you on each domestic or international flight you take.
+Still, you will owe airline taxes and fees for your companion.
+These fees start at $5.60 per leg for domestic flights and can go up to $100 or more for international flights to Mexico and the Caribbean.

 How many times can you use the Southwest Companion Pass?

-One major reason consumers love this pass is the fact you can use it over and over again.
-In fact, you can use this companion pass an unlimited number of times during the year you earn it and the entire following year.
+One major reason consumers love this pass is the fact that you can use it an unlimited number of times during the year you earn it and the entire following year.

 With that in mind, the Southwest Companion Pass rules don’t set any limits on how much value you can get in return.
 You can use your Companion Pass every week if you want to, and you can even use it when you pay for your flight with points instead of cash.

-As we mentioned already, the Southwest Companion Pass is good for the remainder of the year you earn it and the entire following year.
-With that in mind, how long you have it depends on when you reach the point threshold during the calendar year.
+Since the Southwest Companion Pass is good for the remainder of the year you earn it in and the entire following year, how long you have the pass depends on when you reach the point threshold during the calendar year.

-If you opened a Rapid Rewards account on January 1, 2021, and earned 125,000 points that posted to your account by the end of June 2021, for example, you could enjoy the benefits of the Southwest Companion Pass for an entire year-and-a-half.
+For example, if you opened a Rapid Rewards account on Jan.
+1, 2022, and if you earn 125,000 points (and they’re posted to your account) by the end of June 2022, you’ll enjoy the benefits of the Southwest Companion Pass for the rest of 2022 and throughout 2023.